Home » Recipes » Main Dish Recipes » Beef » Steak Sandwich with Grilled Onions

 Instructions

-• Stir all ingredients together in a small bowl.
-Set aside.
+• Stir all ingredients for the sauce together in a small bowl and set it aside until needed.

 • Season the steak liberally with salt and pepper on both sides.

-• Heat 1 tablespoon of olive oil in a medium saute pan over high heat until it's almost smoking, then sear the steak on each side for 1 minute.
+• Heat the olive oil in a medium skillet over high heat until it's almost smoking.

 Nutrition Information